brockmuellers/brockmuellers.github.io/_posts/2020-02-26-web-scraper-to-find-new-products.md

 ## Playing around with our new libraries

 Great!
 We can start writing code now.
 First, I know that we'll need to make an HTTP request to get the page we're scraping.
+Let's work that out.

-The requests library is easy to use - docs are [here](<https://requests.readthedocs.io/en/master/>).
+The Python requests library is easy to use - docs are [here](<https://requests.readthedocs.io/en/master/>).
 Let's try getting the HTML for a page in IPython.

 ```python
 >> import requests